 First of all, anyone who claims to be enlightened is usually not.
 Some centuries ago a bishop learned that a great disturbance had arisen in a convent regarding a nun who was thought to be a saint by some and thought to be a fool by others.
 He decided to visit the convent and attempt to restore peace.
 Upon his arrival the nuns assembled, and without preamble the canny bishop demanded: “Which one of you is the saint?”
 “I am!” said a nun as she jumped up.
 “The matter is closed,” the bishop said, turning to the abbess.
 “This nun is no saint, for a saint never claims to be one.”

 The reason a truly enlightened person does not tell others he is enlightened is the very nature of enlightenment itself.
 Enlightenment is not an attainment, an experience, or a state of consciousness.
 Rather it is the true nature of each one of us.
 It is not an attribute but our eternal state of being.
 Therefore no one can say “I have become enlightened” or “I am enlightened.”
 The illumined simply say: “I am.”

 Further, being beyond time and space, enlightenment cannot really “take place.”

 Nor can enlightenment be in any way described, being far beyond any capability of language to convey.
 This being so, any verbal description of enlightenment cannot be true.
-It is interesting to note that Paramhansa Yogananda, when writing of his first experience of cosmic consciousness entitled his account “An Experience in Samadhi,” not an experience of enlightenment.
 And even the highest form of samadhi, nirvikalpa samadhi, is said by the yogis to be beyond describing.